kradijaf/arcpyGlobeModel/README.md

     - Used libraries present in arcpy: matplotlib 3.6.3, numpy: 1.24.3, scipy 1.9.3.
   - Libraries included in Python standard library (installed in Python 3.12.2): shutil 1.7.0, os (version unknown).
 - Data:
-  - Continents data must be in `DataSmall` folder relative to a workspace.
+  - Continents data must be in `DataSmall` folder relative to workspace.
-  - `faces` folder for output _.SVG_ globe faces must exist.
   - Input ArcGIS project must be present in `referenceProj`.

 ### Inputs
-- Singlepart polygons in WGS-84 used for _.SVG_ faces,
+- Singlepart polygons (`DataSmall`) in WGS-84 used for _.SVG_ faces,
 - `referenceProj` contents:
   - A map `face<1-12>` for each face.
 These maps don´t have the requested projection.
 They are only projected in North / South Pole Gnomonic projection.
   - An A3 portrait layout including: